• Skip to primary navigation

 Facebook is also looking to have end-to-end encryption in the newly integrated apps.
 Only WhatsApp has this right now.
 Merging all three could pose serious technical difficulties.
 Nevertheless, if done right, this project could open up many new avenues for Facebook and its users.
 If it backfires, Facebook is in more trouble than ever.

-Filed Under: Social Networks, Apps Tagged With: Facebook, Instagram, Mark Zuckerberg, WhatsApp
+Filed Under: Social Networks, Apps Tagged With: Facebook, Instagram, Mark Zuckerberg, news, WhatsApp

 Related Stories